vaeth/mv_perl/README.md

 This is very fast and requires no checksum module/utility.
 However, circular renamings can of course not be recognized.
 Although this script is rather old and hardly tested, it has been recently rewritten to a more modern perl style.
-This script requires Perl 5.12.
+This script requires Perl 5.6 or newer.
 For improved output, the `String::ShellQuote` module is recommended.

 ### rendirs